 As helpful as technology and mobile communication have become, it’s important to remember that these tools can be positive influences to help us quickly connect with people during a disaster as well as a potential tool for criminals to exploit.
 So be wary of posting too much information about your personal and professional activities online, or you risk alerting thieves when your home is vacant.
 This is just one example of how proper planning and careful attention to detail is crucial for safely managing situations when disasters strike.

-For the latest emergency management training for facility/building managers, contact RJ Westmore, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
-Visit RJWestmore.com for more information and remember to BE SAFE.
+For the latest emergency management training for facility/building managers, contact Allied Universal, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
+Visit rjwestmore.com for more information and remember to BE SAFE.

 Click anywhere to cancel